When Should You Use a Braided Fishing Line?

 Stiffness

-As I mentioned earlier, this fishing line has a low ability to stretch.
+As I mentioned earlier, this fishing line cannot stretch.
 This means your fishing line most likely won’t stand a chance against the fish bite.
 And that happens frequently, so yeah.
 A huge bummer!

 Sky-High Rates

 A fluorocarbon fishing line might impress you with its strength and resistance to chemical reactions.
-But, they can be a bit pricey compared with the nylon monolines.
+However, it can be a bit pricey compared with nylon monolines.

-Now that you have grabbed a general idea about the other two fishing lines, let’s discuss our primary topic- Braided lines.
+Now that you have a general idea about the other two fishing lines let’s discuss our primary topic—braided lines.

 Braided Fishing Line

-In the first few years of 1990, manufacturers started working on different types of fibers that can be braided together and offer improved quality.
-At present, the braided fishing line is trendy because of its multiple usages in different conditions.
+In the first few years of 1990, manufacturers started working on different types of fibers that could be braided together and offered improved quality.
+Braided fishing lines are trendy because they can be used in different conditions.

 Benefits

-Let’s dig a little deeper and first get familiar with the plus(good) and minus(bad) of the braided fishing line.
+Let’s dig a little deeper and first get familiar with the braided fishing line’s plus(good) and minus(bad).

 Diameter